RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions: Related Work

 \section{Related Work}

 The spectrum of work in human-in-the-loop planning \cite{kambhampati2015human} ranges from the more traditional mixed-initiative settings \cite{ferguson1996trains,ai2004mapgen,10.5555/3298239.3298379} where the planners drove the interaction in these scenarios with the users `advising' them, to works in decision support systems \cite{grover2020radar,sengupta2018ma,mishra2019cap} where the user is responsible for the plan while the system provides support.
 In \cite{grover2020radar}, the authors propose a proactive aspect to decision support systems and design the system's capabilities based on principles in Human-Computer Interaction (HCI).
 In \cite{grover2019ipass}, the authors show that such systems can improve the efficiency of decision making, the quality of the decision made, and increase user-satisfaction.
 Our work builds upon existing work enabling the user to specify foils, refute them with explanation and engage in a discussion until consensus is reached.
+The explanations that our system provides take the human's model into account while other explainable tools focus on explaining the rationale behind the system's decision based on its own model \cite{agrawal2020using}.